karthikota/movie_recommender/README.md

 ## Notes

 - For production, you could easily add more moods, genres, or even wrap this with a GUI or web API.
-- Current logic is simple for interview/demo clarity.

 ---